tjava/flutter_sweetalert/README.md

 ## Example

-There are a number of properties that you can modify:
+There are a numbers of properties that you can modify:

 - icon
 - title